FreeStable/free-stable-v0-2/README.md

 Currently the users cannot choose the size of coll. ratio, it is automatically set at the amount defined by the governance.
 Instead the user could be allowed to set a higher coll. ratio when calling the minting function.

+### Both fixed and relative minimum instalment amount

+In v0.2, the minimal required instalment amount is fixed, which is not optimal.
+The v0.3 version will have both relative and fixed minimal instalment amounts.
+The lower one will be the threshold.

 ## TODO

-- a minimum required instalment amount (fixed amount in v0.2, possible switch to relative in v0.3)
 - liquidation function
 - additional tests for liquidations